maboytim/TRS80-M12M16B-U50_for_Banked_CPM3/README.md

 ![](assets/OPSCFG.bmp)

-When `LOW_PAGE=0` The Tandy mode is selected and when `LOW_PAGE=1` the CPM mode is selected.
+When `LOW_PAGE=0` the Tandy mode is selected and when `LOW_PAGE=1` the CPM mode is selected.
 LOW_PAGE is cleared to 0 by a hardware reset so Tandy mode is selected by default out of reset.

 ### Tandy Banking